sigp/beacon-fuzz/README.md

 ## Trophies

-The fuzzing tools developed as part of this project (`eth2fuzz`, `eth2diff` and `beacon`) helps to find the following bugs inside eth2 clients.
+The fuzzing tools developed as part of this project (`eth2fuzz`, `eth2diff` and `beaconfuzz_v2`) helped identify the following bugs inside eth2 clients.

 ### Nimbus